cfragiadakis/Roget-Thesaurus-Classification/README.md

 3rd Assignment for Applied Machine Learning 2024 (DMST, AUEB)

-You can find the full description of the assignment [here](https://github.com/cfragiadakis/Roget-s-Thesaurus-Classification/blob/main/third_assignment_description.ipynb).
+You can find the description of the assignment [here](https://github.com/cfragiadakis/Roget-s-Thesaurus-Classification/blob/main/third_assignment_description.ipynb).